valohai/snowpark-example/Readme.md

   - Use the data in `SOURCE_OF_TRUTH` to train and test a model to predict the insurance charges
   - Log the model to Snowflake's Model registry

+This example uses `snowflake-ml-python` for training the model, but it can also be easily replaced with other popular libraries as you have full control over the environment in Valohai.
 # Preparing the database in Snowflake

 ```sql